 Healthcare Reform 101

-Family physicians are medical doctors, who complete a four-year college degree and four years of medical school.
-After completing three years of residency training, the family physician will compile knowledge in medical diagnosis, clinical practice and behavioral skills essential to building rapport with patients.
+Family physicians get an undergraduate degree and then continue to four years of medical school.
+After completing medical school, they do three years of residency training to compile knowledge in medical diagnosis, clinical practice and behavioral skills essential to building rapport with patients.

 Because the family physician is the first point of contact for most people entering the health care system, he or she must be able to quickly assess physical data and communicate with patients to gather the information required to make an accurate diagnosis.